 Remember to do all this with the windows up, the radio silenced, and the climate control off or otherwise programmed for a low, unobtrusive setting.
 You want to hear nothing but the car itself.
 Of course you should also put the climate control system through its paces after you’ve kept it off to listen for car noises.
 Make the fan speeds up and down when you change that control, and ensure the air blows both cold and hot when changing the temperature setting.

 Spend time to cycle through the infotainment menus.
 Find the features that are important to you - how easy is it to connect your smartphone?
 Does it respond to commands quickly or is there a lag time?
 Are there redundant physical controls for common inputs, like radio tuning and volume?
-Is it overall an intuitive system to use?
+Is it an overall intuitive system to use?

 Automakers have taken different approaches to their software, so if you’re not focused on one or two particular models be sure to try a few cars out and see which system suits you best.
 Some might hate the Mercedes system that uses a large dial in the center console but love the haptic Chrysler Uconnect system.
 Others might feel the opposite.